pipemohz/Professional-portfolio/README.md

 # Professional-portfolio
-A website developed using Python-Flask for posting professional projects of coding.
+A website developed using Python-Flask for posting coding projects.